 It’s also a good position for those who suffer from acid reflux.
 This is because your head is resting higher than the oseophagus, preventing food or acid from coming up.

-However, the downside is that it can cause skin aging, as your skin sags due to gravity.
+However, the downside is that it can cause skin ageing, as your skin sags due to gravity.
 It can also put pressure on vital organs such as your intestines, liver and lungs.
 Over a long period of time, this can lead to problems with those organs such as irritable bowel syndrome and reduced breathing capacity.

 16% of people surveyed preferred this position.
 Whilst you can still get certain benefits from sleeping on your side, having your arms up or in front of your body can have a detrimental effect over the long term.